kaBeech/real-dice/README.md

 ### How does Real\*Dice\* work?

 Check the source or Hoogle for documentation!
-(To be added)
+(Coming Soon!)

 ### What changes are planned?